 RELATED ARTICLES

-When the body cannot maintain this normal stress adaptation, the process of stress maladjustment may start.
-This is now referred to as a chronic stress response, i.e. pregnenolone steal/cortisol escape/elevated cortisol to DHEA ratio.
-The longer you remain in a state of chronic stress the more negatively it affects every aspect of your physical well-being.
+When the body’s ability to maintain its normal stress adaptation is compromised, a process known as stress maladjustment can ensue.
+This phenomenon is now recognized as a chronic stress response, often identified by terms like pregnenolone steal, cortisol escape, or an elevated cortisol to DHEA ratio.
+The longer one remains in a state of chronic stress, the more pervasive its negative impact becomes on various aspects of physical well-being.

 Follow us on Facebook|| Instagram || Telegram || Youtube